Dudiebug/crabruntimeprobe-/README.md

 UE4SS object dumps show what symbols exist, but not when/where access is safe.
 This project captures runtime facts with paced, breadcrumbed probing.

-## Safety and non-goals

-- NOT CrabInvSync.
-- No inventory sync/shared inventory.
-- No gameplay state writes.
-- No mutating RPC calls.
-- No deep inventory probes in the default foundation.
-- No packaged UE4SS or game binaries.

 ## Documentation and CrabSyncV2 planning

 The deep documentation index starts at [docs/README.md](docs/README.md).